kalicout/BioMol-Project-Group2/README.md

 ### GitHub report:
 Upload to GitHub an .md file describing the pipeline used and the and/or scripts used if any.
 Each person of each group will upload the report (including the description of the pipeline, a brief discussion of the main results and the scripts -used if any- in a pdf file) to the campus virtual.
 Name the file as GROUPx_Surname_Name.pdf

+### PROCEDURE:
+We can start by running our contig in blast to find if it gives us any hit on any kind of

   ## AB-INITIO METHODS: